 Prior Approval For A Mortgage

 For individuals who are looking to purchase a home within the UAE, it is essential to get prior mortgage approval.
-This will help to provide you an accurate confirmation regarding your total budget, which is pivotal since it will allow you to search for a property that you can afford.
+This will help to provide you with an accurate confirmation regarding your total budget, which is pivotal since it will allow you to search for a property that you can afford.

-Apart from that, whenever you have to sign an agreement for sale of the property, you may need to provide a signed cheque.
+Apart from that, whenever you have to sign an agreement for the sale of the property, you may need to provide a signed cheque.
 This should be nearly 10% of the property’s purchase price.
 However, if you have not obtained financial approval, you may well lose the bank’s deposit money.

 The Clause of Valuation In The Sales Agreement

 You have to make sure your agreement does have a clause for property valuation.
 Before your financial institution offers you any loan, they would be conducting a valuation of your property.
 In some cases, the valuation may result in a figure than the actual purchase price of the property.

 This means your banker or lender will not lend you the amount that you need to purchase the property.
 To protect yourself from this type of down valuation, you can set a clause in the memorandum of understanding that states you are not obligated to complete the purchase process of the property in case the bank down values it.

 This clause will provide you with enough leverage that will allow you to renegotiate with the bank, and in case the bank does not offer a reasonable financing deal, gives you the freedom to walk away.

 Mortgage financing is one of the easiest and most convenient options for purchasing a desirable property in the UAE.
 Mortgage financing can allow individuals in the UAE to acquire real estate properties without payment of the full property price at once.

 Individuals can obtain debt financing from a financial institution or real estate organization to purchase a property and make a payment through a convenient schedule of payment.
 A processing fee may also be charged.